intentee/paddler.intentee.com/content/docs/introduction/before-you-begin.md

 weight = 3
 +++

-Before starting, it is recommended to have a basic understanding of the following concepts:
+Before starting, we recommend to have a basic understanding of the following concepts:
 - [Git](https://git-scm.com/doc) - the version control system used by Paddler.
 - System commands - Paddler is a command-line tool, so you should be comfortable with running commands in your terminal.
 You should know how to install and run custom commands in your system.
 - Networking - Paddler starts networking services, so you should understand the basics of networking, such as IP addresses and ports.